 Insurance and Fees

 The USC Roski Eye Institute participates with many major insurance plans.
 Insurance plans’ coverage vary in what will be paid.
+Please note that we do accept HMO plans.
 We are not able to know what benefits will be paid by your individual insurer, so it is your responsibility to check with your employer or insurance agent about your benefits.
 Our staff will discuss estimated fees that are due at the time of your appointment and billing procedures.

 Next, read about surgical admitting and waiting.